Pyrotechnix/Assessment/README.md

-Github said to add a readme
+Github said to add a readme.
 bad school assessment I made in 2 hours